Festivals in Greece can be fascinating to participate in. Greece is a country steeped in traditional and Orthodox religion.

 Thessaloniki International Film Festival

-While it may not have the same prestige and popularity as Cannes, the Thessaloniki International Film Festival is one of the most notable and glamorous events in Southern Europe, as well as one of the most unique festivals in Greece.
+The Thessaloniki International Film Festival may not have the same prestige and popularity as Cannes.
+However, it is one of the most notable and glamorous events in Southern Europe.
+It is also one of the most unique festivals in Greece.

-The festival is held in November every year and showcases some of the best new and emerging filmmakers and documentary producers in Southern Europe.
+The festival is held in November every year.
+It showcases some of the best new and emerging filmmakers and documentary producers in the Mediterranean

 Christmas in Greece is a magical time.
 From the end of November, streets around the towns and cities are illuminated with beautiful Christmas lights.
 Various festive events take place across the country.

-For alternative evening entertainment, you can consider attending a festive dinner held at one of Athens’ luxury hotels, or watching a Christmassy ballet or opera performance at the National Opera.
+For alternative evening entertainment, you can consider attending a festive dinner held at one of Athens’ luxury hotels, or watching a ballet or opera performance at the National Opera.
 For city breaks, winter is also one of the cheapest times to travel to Greece.
+This is great if you are on a budget.

 New Year’s Eve